Spin injection of exciton-polaritons with halide perovskites at room temperature: Introduction

-Our experimental findings show that the circularly-polarized, non-resonant laser pump injects excitons that, upon relaxation to the band edge, weakly preserve the spin in the LPB, we schematically represent such excitation and decay scheme in Fig. \ref{fig:sample_bare_modes}(b).
-The photonic fraction of polaritons results in a very short lifetime ($\tau_p\sim 30-100$ fs), approaching or even outpacing the spin-flip time during the energy relaxation; this spin-flip lifetime at room temperature (RT) lies in the picosecond scale \cite{giovanni_coherent_2018}.
-As a result, a significant portion of polaritons decay radiatively before the spin population is fully thermalized, enabling the detection of a non-zero circular degree of polarization (Fig. \ref{fig:sample_bare_modes}(b)).
-This behavior is consistently observed across different cavity detunings (ranging from zero to more negative ones) and under non-resonant $\sigma^\pm$ laser excitation.
+Our experimental findings show that the circularly-polarized laser pump resonantly injects excitons that, upon fast relaxation, partially preserve the spin in the LPB.
+We schematically represent such excitation and decay scheme in Fig.~\ref{fig:sample_bare_modes}~(b).
+The photonic fraction of polaritons results in a very short lifetime ($\tau_p$~$\sim$~30~-~100~fs), approaching or even outpacing the spin-flip time during the energy relaxation.
+This spin-flip lifetime at room temperature (RT) lies in the picosecond scale \cite{giovanni_coherent_2018}.
+Therefore, a significant fraction of polaritons is expected to decay radiatively before the spin population becomes fully thermalized, enabling the observation of a non-zero circular degree of polarization (Fig.~\ref{fig:sample_bare_modes}~(b)).
+This behavior is consistently observed across different cavity detunings (ranging from negative to positive ones) and under $\sigma^\pm$ laser excitation.